Business Operating Model

 19.3.
 The Volunteer Strategy (issued separately) contains specific details on the levels of awards and eligibility.

-* There will be no back dating of Caps awarded as voted at the Exec Meeting Jan 17.
+* Caps will be backdated to 2003 as voted at the Exec Meeting Jan 23.

 *** Named after a past Life Member of the Royal Navy Rugby Union Surgeon Captain Inverdale RN